 Tues., Oct.
 2; 4:45 p.m.

-First of a three-part Duncaster lecture series.
-Series cost: $20; Fellows: no charge
+First of three Duncaster lectures.
+Series cost: $20; Fellows: no charge.
+Register online.

 Richard Coffey, the Hartford Chorale’s music director, is offering a preview of an Oct.
 18 performance of music by Bernstein, Barber, and Brahms (his Ein deutsche Requiem) by the Chorale and the Hartford Symphony Orchestra.
 The presentation will include information about the link among these three composers and the significance of combining their works, as they relate to a number of important historical and cultural anniversaries to be celebrated.
 The lecture also will feature some comparative listening to significant recordings and a “Q&A” opportunity.